wtsi-hgi/wes-qc/docs/wxs-qc_howto.md

 To set up the environment, refer to the [setup howto](wxs-qc_setup.md).

 **Note:**
-This guide was originally written for cluster execution and uses `spartk-submit` to run pipeline scripts.
+This guide was originally written for cluster execution and uses `spark-submit` to run pipeline scripts.
 If you work on a local machine, run all scripts via `python` command.